aan1228/Group4_Project3/Rstudio.md

   geom_bar(stat="identity") +
   ylab("Number of Sequences")
 ```
-## Creating Figure 4: Comparing annotated phyla of microbiota at 165 m depth in the Saanich Inlet using Greengenes or SILVA as the database
+## Creating Figure 4: Comparing annotated phyla using Greengenes or SILVA

 ```R
 #Load the data table and ggplot